chronicqazxc/LazyLoading/Readme.md

 Lazy loading is a design pattern widely used software industry to defer tasks of object until the point at which it is needed.
 It not only efficiency in program's operation but also improved the user experience.

-This demo is about table view image lazy loading implemented by **Operations**, inspired by [LazyTableImages](https://developer.apple.com/library/archive/samplecode/LazyTableImages/Introduction/Intro.html#//apple_ref/doc/uid/DTS40009394-Intro-DontLinkElementID_2) and [operationqueue-tutorial](https://www.raywenderlich.com/5293-operation-and-operationqueue-tutorial-in-swift)
+This demo is about table view image lazy loading implemented by **Operations**, inspired by Apple's [LazyTableImages](https://developer.apple.com/library/archive/samplecode/LazyTableImages/Introduction/Intro.html#//apple_ref/doc/uid/DTS40009394-Intro-DontLinkElementID_2) and raywenderlich's [operationqueue-tutorial](https://www.raywenderlich.com/5293-operation-and-operationqueue-tutorial-in-swift)

 ## Screenshot
 ![lazy_loading](./lazy_loading.gif)